SihabSahariar/Monvola/README.md

 # Monvola
 This is a reminder application.
 During quarantine time for Covid-19 I planned to do a lot of tasks but unfortunately I've a problem like I forget things.
-So,I planned to made this software.
+So,I planned to make this software.
 Here is the idea :D

 Information:
 ------------